hired/rollout_control/README.md

 ## License

-This project uses MIT licensed.
+rollout_control project is MIT licensed.
 See MIT-LICENSE file for more details.